jojozhuang/jojozhuang.github.io/_tutorial/react/continuously-deploy-full-stack-react-app-to-heroku-and-netlify-with-travis-ci.md

 tags: [Heroku, Travis CI, Netlify]
 ---

-> Introduce how to deploy a full stack Code Editor app to Heroku and Netlify with Travis-CI.
+> Introduce how to deploy Code Editor app to Heroku and Netlify with Travis-CI.

 ## 1. Full Stack Project
 ### 1.1 Source Files